Cheapest Car Insurance in Kansas for July 2025

 • The cheapest quote for a 20-year-old Kansan is over twice as expensive as a quote for a 36 and 65 year old driver.

-The cost of car insurance continues to rise in Kansas, and across the nation.
-Finding cheap rates nowadays can be hard, but it’s possible to save on your policy by shopping for quotes from multiple insurers.
+The average cost of car insurance continues to rise in Kansas, and across the nation.
+Finding cheap auto insurance nowadays can be hard, but it’s possible to save on your policy by shopping for quotes from multiple insurers.

 As a baseline, the average full coverage insurance cost in Kansas is $266 per month.
 That’s 24% lower than the national average of $340.